 What happens after I send in my Appeal Readiness Form?

 The Objection Intake Team will review your Appeal Readiness Form to decide if your appeal is ready to move ahead.
-This review should be completed in about two weeks.
-If your appeal is ready, it will be forwarded to the Appeals Services Division to be decided by an Appeals Resolution Officer (ARO).
+If your appeal is ready, it will be forwarded to the Appeals Services Division.

 If your appeal is not ready because you included new issues or evidence, your file will be returned to the original decision-maker so he or she can consider the new information.
 Any new medical information that you provide may be sent to a WSIB doctor for review.
 This process can take some time.
 If the original decision-maker does not change the decision, your file will then be referred to the Appeals Services Division.

 Once your appeal is sent to the Appeals Services Division, the Appeals Registrar will choose whether you will have a hearing in writing or an oral hearing.

 Hearing in writing: In these cases, you and your employer will provide the WSIB with written explanations of why the decision is wrong and how the appeal should be decided.
 After reviewing those submissions and the other documents in your WSIB file, the ARO will write a decision.
 You will be sent a copy of the decision.
 You will not have an oral hearing or speak to the ARO.

 Oral hearing: If you are granted an oral hearing, an Appeals Coordinator will schedule your oral hearing within 90 days.
 At a hearing, you and your employer will have a chance to explain why the decision is wrong and how the appeal should be decided.
 The ARO may also hear from witnesses necessary to the appeal.
 After the hearing, the ARO will issue a written decision.
 For information on presenting your case at an oral hearing, see Hearing Tips.

 How do I appeal a final WSIB decision?